-Phasing within Trilogy Plains should generally comply with the 8.2(a) boundaries shown in Figure 23: Development Phasing.
-8.2(b) Phasing of development within the Plan Area should be implemented in an efficient and logical manner to ensure a contiguous urban form and servicing efficiencies.
-8.2(c)Modifications to the anticipated general direction of development phasing or location as illustrated in Figure 23: Development Phasing and the actual planning and development of the Plan Area shall be addressed at the Neighbourhood Area Structure Plan / Land Use stage and would not constitute an amendment to the Trilogy Plains ASP.
-8.2(d) Neighbourhood Area Structure Plans shall provide detailed direction on anticipated staging of development within each NASP area.

-The Employment Area may be developed prior to the completion of Phase 1 residential lands if logical and efficient servicing can be
+- 8.2(a) Phasing within Trilogy Plains should generally comply with the boundaries shown in Figure 24: Development Phasing. - 8.2(b) Phasing of development within the Plan Area should be implemented in an efficient and logical manner to ensure a contiguous urban form and servicing efficiencies. - 8.2(c) Modifications to the anticipated general direction of development phasing or location as illustrated in Figure 24: Development Phasing and the actual planning and development of the Plan Area shall be addressed at the Neighbourhood Area Structure Plan / Land Use stage and would not constitute an amendment to the Trilogy Plains ASP. - 8.2(d) Neighbourhood Area Structure Plans shall provide detailed direction on anticipated staging of development within each NASP area. - 8.2(e) The Employment Area may be developed prior to the completion of Phase 1 residential lands if logical and efficient servicing can be provided to the site.